KaranA99/Snake/README.md

 Coded in Javascript using HTML/CSS using canvas.
 Game is started when index.html is ran and use the arrow keys to move the snake around.
 The objective of the game is to eat all the pieces without touching the borders or hitting yourself.
 Everytime you eat a food, your snake gets bigger.
 3 Javascript files were used to construct the game.
 The main javascript file containing the game design is coded in display.js.
 The snake attritbutes and functions is coded in snake.js.
 The pieces (food) for the snake is coded in pieces.js.

 Display.js -
-  -Declares all constant variables to be used throughout the project -Refreshes the game every half a second to detect change such as the snake moving or snake eating food -Detects when an arrow key is pressed, snake moves according to the arrowkey pressed
+  -Declares all constant variables to be used throughout the project <br>
+  -Refreshes the game every half a second to detect change such as the snake moving or snake eating food <br>
+  -Detects when an arrow key is pressed, snake moves according to the arrowkey pressed <br>

 Snake.js -
   -Declares all properties of the snake such as position and has a tail function to keep track of the food eaten